CANADA FX DEBT-C$ fall cushioned by U.S. data, Encana deal

 "That just speaks to CAD's and MEX's tendency to trade like a growth proxy to the U.S. On the days when the U.S. tends to rally, those currencies tend to outperform on the crosses," she said.

-The second factor boosting the Canadian dollar was news that Encana Corp (ECA.TO: Quote) will sell half of a prolific Canadian shale gas project to PetroChina (601857.SS: Quote) for C$5.4 billion, marking the largest Chinese investment yet in a foreign natural gas asset.
+The second factor boosting the Canadian dollar was news that Encana Corp (ECA.TO) will sell half of a prolific Canadian shale gas project to PetroChina (601857.SS) for C$5.4 billion, marking the largest Chinese investment yet in a foreign natural gas asset.
 [ID:nSGE71908F]

 "Where we are positioned relative to other currencies ... is largely reflecting foreign investment news overnight," said David Watt, senior currency strategist at RBC Capital Markets.